Kitware/DIVA/doc/manuals/tutorials.rst

   # To run Darknet with a video source
   </path/to/DIVA/build>/DIVA-build/drivers/darknet_detections$./darknet_detections ../video_experiment.yml
   # Note the output 'darknet.geom.yml' file will be written to the current directory
+  # Score the out put with this command
+  </path/to/DIVA/build>/DIVA-build/drivers/system_script$python diva_system.pyc score ../image_experiment.yml
+  # Note the video experiment does not support scoring at this point
+  # Scored outputs will be found in the </path/to/DIVA/build>/DIVA-build/drivers/darknet_detections/eval-out directory

 Activity Detection
 ------------------